 A common, multifaceted… and still mysterious disorder

-In French classrooms, between 3.5% and 5.6% of students are living with attention deficit disorder, whether or not it is accompanied by hyperactivity.
-Diagnosis is generally made around the age of 9-10 and falls into three main profiles:
+In French classrooms, between 3.5 % and 5.6 % of students would be living with attention deficit disorder, whether or not it is accompanied by hyperactivity.
+The diagnosis generally falls around 9-10 years and comes in three main profiles :

 -